furti/ng-dashboard/README.md

 ###Groups
 The group object is used to create the ```init```, ```add``` and ```reomve``` functions needed for the reduce function of a crossfilter group.
 The config object needs two properties.
 The ***functionName*** property is used to determine the grouping function to use.
 And the ***parameters*** property is used to configure the function.
 The content of this property depends on the grouping function.

+You can define a ```name``` for a group.
+This name is used as the name of the group inside the chart.

 ####Available group functions
 ***sum***